threefoldfoundation/info_sdk/src/3bot_sysadmin/admin_tools/3bot_packages.md

 ### Chatflows

-Is a package that makes it possible to deploy solution in a user friendly manner.
-It asks you step by step information until it has a complete overview what it needs to deploy.
+Chatflows is a package that proposes a user-friendly way to deploy solutions.
+It asks you information, step by step until it has a complete overview of what it needs to deploy.

 ### Admin